drforr/Perl-Mogrify/README.md

     `m/$PATTERN/ixms` will be used.
 Policies that do not match will be excluded.
     This option has precedence over the `-severity`, `-theme`, `-include`, `-exclude`, and `-only` options.
-You can set the default value for this option in your `.perlcriticrc` file.
+You can set the default value for this option in your `.perlmogrifyrc` file.

     **-top** is the maximum number of Violations to return when ranked by their severity levels.
 This must be a positive integer.
 Violations are still returned in the order that they occur within the file.
 Unless the `-severity` option is explicitly given, setting `-top` silently causes the `-severity` to be set to 1.
-You can set the default value for this option in your `.perlcriticrc` file.
+You can set the default value for this option in your `.perlmogrifyrc` file.

     **-only** is a boolean value.
 If set to a true value, Perl::Mogrify will only choose from Policies that are mentioned in the user's profile.
 If set to a false value (which is the default), then Perl::Mogrify chooses from all the Policies that it finds at your site.
-You can set the default value for this option in your `.perlcriticrc` file.
+You can set the default value for this option in your `.perlmogrifyrc` file.

     **-profile-strictness** is an enumerated value, one of ["$PROFILE\_STRICTNESS\_WARN" in Perl::Mogrify::Utils::Constants](https://metacpan.org/pod/Perl::Mogrify::Utils::Constants#PROFILE_STRICTNESS_WARN) (the default),
     ["$PROFILE\_STRICTNESS\_FATAL" in Perl::Mogrify::Utils::Constants](https://metacpan.org/pod/Perl::Mogrify::Utils::Constants#PROFILE_STRICTNESS_FATAL), and
     ["$PROFILE\_STRICTNESS\_QUIET" in Perl::Mogrify::Utils::Constants](https://metacpan.org/pod/Perl::Mogrify::Utils::Constants#PROFILE_STRICTNESS_QUIET).
 If set to
     ["$PROFILE\_STRICTNESS\_FATAL" in Perl::Mogrify::Utils::Constants](https://metacpan.org/pod/Perl::Mogrify::Utils::Constants#PROFILE_STRICTNESS_FATAL), Perl::Mogrify
-    will make certain warnings about problems found in a `.perlcriticrc` or file specified via the **-profile** option fatal.
+    will make certain warnings about problems found in a `.perlmogrifyrc` or file specified via the **-profile** option fatal.
 For example, Perl::Mogrify normally only `warn`s about profiles referring to non-existent Policies, but this value makes this situation fatal.
 Correspondingly,